nextstrain/ncov/docs/src/reference/customizing-analysis.rst

 Places are defined as one of: - ``region`` (e.g., ``North America``, ``Asia``) - ``country`` - ``division`` (i.e., state, province, or canton) - ``location`` (i.e., a county or city within a division)

-To define a new place, you’ll need to specify its GPS coordinates and a color.
+To define a new place, you'll need to specify its GPS coordinates and a color.

 1. Add a line to ``defaults/lat_longs.tsv``.
 This file is separated into sections for each geographic resolution.
 This looks like: